Decoding Redox Reactions: Identifying Oxidation and Reduction

 Introduction: What are Redox Reactions?

 Redox, a shortened form of reduction-oxidation, describes a chemical reaction where the oxidation states of atoms involved change.
-Which means this means that electrons are transferred between species.
+What this tells us is electrons are transferred between species.
 These two processes are always coupled; you cannot have oxidation without reduction, and vice versa.
-Even so, one species loses electrons (oxidation), while another species gains electrons (reduction).
+One species loses electrons (oxidation), while another species gains electrons (reduction).
 This interconnectedness is a key characteristic distinguishing redox reactions from other types of chemical reactions, such as acid-base reactions or precipitation reactions.

 Understanding Oxidation and Reduction: The Core Concepts